 Anyone who has been in a drug store or supermarket knows there are plenty of options for toothpaste.
 But are they all created equal?
 Of course not.
 Brands offer many different formulas, each promising one benefit or another.

 Some toothpastes are best for whitening, while others promise to help people with sensitive teeth.
 Others are milder for kids, while others promise to remove stains.
 It can get a little overwhelming.
-Ask your dentist or orthodontist what they recommend, or check out this article from Reader's Digest that shares their research into what toothpastes dentist's actually use for themselves, and why.
+Ask your dentist or orthodontist what they recommend, or check out this well-researched article from The Toothsayer Blog that provides a comprehensive review of the toothpastes that work best for fighting bad breath.

 Stay Fresh & Clean Throughout the Smile Journey

 Unfortunately, when we cover our teeth with clear aligners, we hinder our own body’s self cleansing mechanism, and we dry out our mouth.
 But if you follow these tips, you can mitigate your bad breath and dry mouth.
-So give your mouth and teeth the pampering they deserve by drinking lots of water, incorporating Movemints into your daily routine, and using EverSmile to keep those trays sparkly clean!
+So give your mouth and teeth the pampering they deserve by drinking lots of water, stocking up on dry mouth mints like Movemints, keeping your trays clean, and brushing your tongue with your favorite toothpaste!